Skip to main content

 Sharing platterDip recipe3

-Bestellfix multiplies the sub-recipe by the number of child portions needed.
+Mathership multiplies the sub-recipe by the number of child portions needed.

-Recipe Cycles
+Recipe cycles

 A recipe should not contain itself, directly or indirectly.
 Invalid example: